OpenNyAI/jugalbandi-old/README.md

 ## Raise an Issue

-To raise an issue, follow the template present in `ISSUES_TEMPLATE.md` file and create a new issue.
+To raise an issue, follow the template in `ISSUES_TEMPLATE.md` file which is present in the docs folder and create a new issue.

+## Raise a Pull Request

+To raise a PR, follow the template in `PULL_REQUEST_TEMPLATE.md` file which is present in the docs folder and create a new PR.